GerritCodeReview/plugins_events-kafka/src/main/resources/Documentation/config.md

 `plugin.@PLUGIN@.restApiUri`
 :	URL of the
 	[Confluent REST-API Proxy](https://docs.confluent.io/platform/current/kafka-rest/index.html)
-	for sending messages through REST-API instead of using the native Kafka client.
+	for sending/receiving messages through REST-API instead of using the native Kafka client.
 	**NOTE**: when `plugin.@PLUGIN@.restApiUri` is unset or set to `NATIVE`, this setting is ignored.
 	Default: unset